Ada-Developers-Academy/core-unit-2/modifying-in-sql/modifying-tables-in-sql.md

 Before getting into how to modify our tables, it's worth remembering that sometimes it's easier to start over.
 If there isn't a lot of data in our table, we can always decide that it's easier to `DROP` the existing table and `CREATE` it again.

-Even if there _is_ some data in the table, it's sometimes easier to re-insert the rows than fight with complicated data incompatibilities!
+Even if there _is_ some data in the table, it's sometimes easier to re-insert the rows than to fight with complicated data incompatibilities!

 ## Adding a New Column